Robust inference using density-powered Stein operators: Introduction

 \section{Introduction}

 The theory of optimal transport has attracted broad attention not only in mathematics but also in statistics, machine learning, and artificial intelligence \citep{Villani2003, PeyreCuturi2019}.
-Recently, the concept of transport geometry has been explored within the framework of information geometry, aiming to incorporate data-space geometry via spatial gradient, Laplacian, and related differential operators \citep{li2018information, mallasto2020entropy, ay2024information, cheng2023some}.
-These approaches provide a promising direction to enrich divergence-based methods by embedding geometric and topological information of the sample space, thus connecting statistical inference to broader geometric learning paradigms.
+Recently, the concept of transport geometry has been explored within the framework of information geometry, aiming to incorporate data-space geometry via spatial gradient, Laplacian, and related differential operators \citep{li2018information, mallasto2020entropy, ay2024information, cheng2023some}. {These approaches incorporate data-space geometry into divergence-based methods through spatial gradients, Laplacians, and related differential operators.}

 Parameter estimation is a central task in statistics and machine learning.
-The most common method, Maximum Likelihood Estimation (MLE), is statistically efficient for correctly specified models but is also notoriously sensitive to outliers and data contamination.
-This lack of robustness can lead to unreliable estimates in real-world applications where perfectly clean data is rare.
-Score matching is extraordinarily efficient for a situation where the normalizing constant is intractable, or prohibitively expensive to compute \citep{hyvarinen2005estimation, lyu2012interpretation}.
+The most common method, {MLE is statistically efficient under correct specification, but it can be sensitive to outliers and data contamination.} Score matching is efficient for a situation where the normalizing constant is intractable, or prohibitively expensive to compute \citep{hyvarinen2005estimation, lyu2012interpretation}.